Community Scholars Initiative

 What is a Scientist-in-Residence?

-A Scientist-in-residence is a volunteer who is passionate about helping inspire and educate the future of STEM.
-Scientists-in-residence will assist local teachers in the classroom by increasing student engagement, interest in STEM, and deeper level understanding of crucial concepts.
+A Scientist-in-residence is a volunteer who is passionate about helping inspire and educate the future of STEAM.
+Scientists-in-residence will assist local teachers in the classroom by increasing student engagement, interest in STEAM, and deeper level understanding of crucial concepts.

 About the program

-The scientist-in-residence program will introduce students to local STEM professionals, create opportunities for inquiry-based and hands-on learning, and increase students’ exposure to potential career pathways in STEM.
+The scientist-in-residence program will introduce students to local STEAM professionals, create opportunities for inquiry-based and hands-on learning, and increase students’ exposure to potential career pathways in STEAM.

 A Scientist-in-Residence will be partnered with a local elementary, middle, or high school to work with the administration and faculty on enhancing experiences of students in the classroom.
 This may include presentations, co-teaching, mentoring, advising on student projects, etc. depending on the needs and desires of each individual school.